Beginner’s guide to backyard composting

 Layer your browns and greens

 Construct your compost like you’re making a lasagne, only this time with alternating layers of green and brown ingredients.

-Build your first layer at the base of the container by shovelling in browns, including dry leaves, straw and shredded cardboard.
+Build your first layer at the base of the container with thin twigs to encourage aeration, then shovel in browns, including dry leaves, straw and shredded cardboard.
 Water thoroughly to encourage bacterial growth and breakdown.

 Next, add a layer of greens including grass clippings and fruit and vegetable scraps.

 Repeat with another layer of browns.
-Finally, add a fourth layer of greens – this time also including materials such as shredded newspaper or straw – and moisten with water.
+Finally, add another layer of greens – this time mixing in materials such as shredded newspaper or straw – and moisten with water.
 Kickstart your compost by ‘seeding’ it with a thin layer of soil from your garden.

 Set up a kitchen scrap bucket to gather household waste.